experimentarium/times/docs/part-1/05-times-optimisation.md

 $VAR\_CAP(t+1) \leq (1+ GROWTH^{M(t+1)- M(t)}).VAR\_CAP(t) + K$ (5-8)

 The $GROWTH$ coefficient is defined as a new attribute of the technology, and represents the maximum annual growth allowed for the capacity.
 The quantity $M(t+1)-M(t)$ is the number of years between the milestones of periods $t$ and $t+1$.
-The constant $K$ is useful whenever the technology has no capacity initially, in order to allow capacity to build over time (if $K$ were absent and initial capacity is zero, the technology would never acquire any capacity)
+The constant $K$ is useful whenever the technology has no capacity initially, in order to allow capacity to build over time (if $K$ were absent and initial capacity is zero, the technology would never acquire any capacity).

 Note that the sign of the constraint may also be of the \"larger than or equal to\" type to express a maximum rate of abandonment, in which case the \"+\" sign is replaced by a \"--\" sign in the right-hand-side of the constraint.
 Equality is also allowed, but must be used only exceptionally in order to avoid railroading of the model.